 - Made from high-strength plastic

 - Has a carrying handle (small models)

 - Includes flight accessories

-- Comes in six sizes
+- Comes in various sizes

 - No handle on bigger models

-ProSelect Empire Dog Cage Review
+6. ProSelect Empire Dog Cage

-It has a thick construction made from reinforced steel tubes, as well as robust latches so that it can handle abuse from even the biggest, strongest dogs.
+It has a thick construction made from reinforced steel tubes, as well as robust latches, so that it can handle abuse from even the biggest, strongest dogs.

-Cleaning the Empire Cage is simple, due to a removable steel tray at the bottom.
-It is also very easy to move around, as you can attach the included wheels.
+Cleaning the cage is a breeze, due to a removable steel tray at the bottom.
+It’s also very easy to move around, as you can simply attach the included wheels.

-- Removable tray makes cleaning easy
+- Removable steel tray

 - Can be easily moved around

 What Are the Benefits of Getting a Dog Crate?